-A central paradox of modern life is that we have more choice than ever before, but with those choices often comes stress and personal angst.
-My aim is to work with you to provide the help and guidance you need to cope with those pressures and to achieve lasting success and happiness.
+Are you looking for help in areas such as feeling sad, anxiety, depression and panic disorder?
+Struggling with addiction, a bereavement, or separation or divorce?
+My aim is to work with clients to provide the help and guidance they need to cope with life's pressures and to achieve lasting success and happiness.

 The way forward is multi-layered.
 It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and achieve transformation.
 The goal is a work-life balance that allows enjoyment of life – and your abilities and relationships – to the full.

 Training, qualifications & experience

 I have a Postgraduate Diploma in psychotherapy from Regent's University, London.
 I work primarily as a psychodynamic counsellor, but also draw on theory from existential and humanist approaches, as well as CBT and Schema Therapy.
 I am particularly interested in attachment science, a fast-developing field which explains human behaviour, needs and development in unprecedented ways.

 I am an accredited member of the British Association of Counselling Psychotherapists (BACP) and in the academic year 2014-15 completed training at Sussex University in Cognitive Behaviour Therapy (CBT).
 I have more recently also trained in Schema Therapy and am a member of the International Society of Schema Therapists (ISTC) together with EMDR, having completed in 2020 training approved by EMDR Europe.